DJJo14/esp32_rmt_uart/Readme.md

 Bam i just created ~~3~~ 4 extra uarts on the esp32....
-~~not jet it is just a thery that i have come up with chatgpt~~ i got the first part working, it still stays a prove of concept.
+~~not jet it is just a thery that i have come up with chatgpt~~ ~~i got the first part working, it still stays a prove of concept.~~ I got the transmit and the revice part working, and the output looks prommising.
+I do not know if I can get it working with something like modbus. and get it as compatible as the normal uart, but i can use the fuctions get get_array and write_array, witch is normaly used.
+Currently i used a lot of code from the weikai uart and the remote_receiver and the esp32_rmt_led_strip with already using the rmt perriferal.

 feel free to help

 Todo list:
 - [x] The tx part works!, tested with the list of baudrates
-- [ ] The rx part
+- [x] The rx part
-- [ ] make sure you can have multiple of then
+- [ ] make sure you can have multiple of then (make config array/list)
 - [ ] turn one of the pins off
+- [x] rx_buffer_size
-- [ ] rx_buffer_size
+- [ ] make check on rx_buffer_size symbols (understand recive buffer!)
 - [ ] data_bits
 - [ ] parity
+- [ ] psudo ram?
+ -[ ]
 - [ ] test with multiple at the same time
-- [ ] use less symbols when sending (all bits after eath other that are the same can use the same symbol)
+- [ ] use less symbols when sending (all bits after eath other that are the same can use the same symbol, with requesting data with modbus, you can use a lot less symbols)
 - [ ] check if this works with modbus or other components
 - [ ] create a correct flush function